eieste/wgui/README.md

 # WGUI

-A config generator for Wireguard
+A get_config generator for Wireguard

 ## Configuration